IfanClarke1/SOC-Wazuh-Lab/README.md

 I could not get an RDP brute force to work and I realised I could just simulate the brute force by manually putting in a few wrong passwords and then a real one.

+There is a lot of inbuilt good security measures in Windows 11 so the enumaration and brute force attempts I tried didn't work.
+Because of this, I had to go simple and try a load of wrong guessed passwords manually to recreate a brute force attack